Calculating the Area of a Circle for Conduit Fill Math

 - Identify Your Conductors and Raceway: Determine the specifics of your installation.
 This includes the raceway type (e.g., EMT conduit, rigid metal conduit (RMC)), the wire gauge (AWG) of your conductors, and the conductor insulation type (e.g., THHN, XHHW).
 The insulation type is critical, as it directly impacts the overall diameter.

-- Find Each Conductor’s Cross-Sectional Area: Turn to NEC Chapter 9, Table 5.
-This table provides the approximate area in square inches for various conductor types and sizes.
-Using this table is far more accurate than calculating from a nominal diameter, as it is based on worst-case dimensions for stranded conductors.
+- Find Each Conductor’s Cross-Sectional Area: Turn to NEC Chapter 9 tables (the table listing conductor areas for insulated conductors).
+These chapter tables provide the area in square inches for various conductor types and sizes.
+Using these tabulated areas is more accurate than calculating from a nominal diameter because the tables reflect insulation and construction differences.

 - Calculate the Total Conductor Area: Add the cross-sectional areas of all conductors you plan to install in the raceway.
 If you have multiple conductors of the same size, multiply the area of one by the total quantity.
-For example, six #12 THHN conductors (each with an area of 0.0133 sq. in.) would have a total area of 6 × 0.0133 = 0.0798 sq. in.
+For example, six #12 THHN conductors (each with an area listed in Chapter 9) would have a total area equal to 6 × (area of one #12 THHN).

 - Compare and Verify: Ensure the total conductor area from Step 3 is less than or equal to the allowable fill area from Step 4.
-If your conductor area is greater, you must select a larger conduit size.
+If your conductor area is greater, you must select a larger conduit size or reduce conductor count.

 Beyond Circles: Special Considerations in Raceway Calculations